linuxlawson/mintain/README.md

 # mintain
 Small bash script for linux maintenance

+Enables linux users to do basic maintenance all at once, quickly and easily.

 Commands include: update, upgrade, dist-upgrade, update-grub, autoremove, autoclean, and clean.